thinkcompany/think_dev-standards/development-standards/performance.md

 An often overlooked redirect occurs when a user requests a URL without a trailing slash, such as domain.com/about.
 This URL usually redirects to domain.com/about/.
 This redirect adds extra latency and processing time to the request, so whenever possible both URLs should serve the actual page.

-## AJAX

-### Make Requests Cacheable
-Ensure that AJAX requests are subject to the same web caching rules as full web pages.
-For instance, if a standard document is cached for 15 minutes, then AJAX requests on that page should also be cached for 15 minutes.

-### Use GET
-Using GET instead of POST saves a small amount of bandwidth by sending one packet instead of two.

 ## JavaScript

 ### Concatenate JavaScript Files
 Every web page should serve a maximum of two JavaScript files, one for a site-wide library (including jQuery) and one for page-specific scripts.

 These files will be served in the "exploded" view during local development, but Dev, QA, Staging and Production environments should all serve the combined JavaScript resources.

-  * is this needed in http/2?

 ### Minify JavaScript File
 Use a resource compressor — such as the one included in YUI — to compress and minify the combined JavaScript files.
 This can save a significant amount of bandwidth by stripping whitespace and shortening variable names, thereby reducing overall JavaScript file size.